Kazmata/Kazmata/README.md

 - 👋 Hi, I’m @Kazmata
 - 👀 I’m interested in Arts, Music,and Peace
-- 🌱 I’m currently learning to relax,
+- 🌱 I’m currently learning to relax, Openframeworks, Finance, Blender & Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Art
 - 📫 How to reach me: kazmataaz@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...